Hahn Airport: Losses and ownership transfers

+In August 2016, RAF-Avia from Latvia announced basing two aircraft at the airport to operate ad-hoc charter flights.

 In 2017, Suparna, formerly known as Yangtze River Express, began operating a 747-400F at the airport and AirBridgeCargo and Etihad also expanded cargo operations.

-In August 2017, HNA Group, a Fortune Global 500 company based in China acquired the 82.5% stake in the airport owned by the government of Rhineland-Palatinate for €15.1 million.
+In August 2017, HNA Group acquired the 82.5% stake in the airport owned by the government of Rhineland-Palatinate for €15.1 million.
 In conjunction with the acquisition, the European Commission agreed to cover up to €25.3 million of losses between 2017 and 2021 while HNA makes improvements to the airport.

 In February 2018, Ryanair announced the shift of part of its operations from Hahn to Frankfurt Airport, where it opened a base in 2017.
 One of five aircraft were moved to Frankfurt Airport and four routes were cut at Frankfurt-Hahn.

-A year later, Ryanair announced further major cuts with a reduction to just 16 routes — from over 40 in earlier years — for the 2019/2020 winter season.
-In July 2020, Ryanair announced plans to close their Hahn base by November 2020 after a labour union dispute.
-Hahn has been Ryanair's second base in continental Europe, inaugurated in 2002.
-However, as of September 2020, no final decision had been made.
+In May 2019, Ryanair announced further major cuts with a reduction to just 16 routes — from over 40 in earlier years — for the 2019/2020 winter season.

-The airport filed for bankruptcy on 19 October 2021 while continuing normal operations.
-In June 2022, it was sold to a German investor, which however did not transfer the agreed sales price by late 2022 raising doubt about the airport's future again.
-Shortly after, the administrator signed preliminary contracts with two new potential buyers, one of them being the owner of nearby Nürburgring.
-If the purchase is approved, the new owner of the airport will be NR Holding, owned by Russian billionaire Viktor Kharitonin, a major figure in the Russian pharmaceutical industry.
-The purchase price is 20 million euros.

-In April 2023, the administrator announced that the airport had been sold to the Trier-based company Triwo, which already owns and operates several smaller airports.
-The sale was subject to conditions from the time of the announcement until its definitive closing around 20 April 2023.
-Triwo AG has officially been the owner of the airport company TRIWO Hahn Airport GmbH since May 2023.
+The airport filed for bankruptcy in October 2021.

+In May 2023, after a sale to SWIFT CONJOY fell through, and a €20 million bid by Russian oligarch Viktor Kharitonin was scrutinized by the German government, the airport was sold to TRIWO Hahn Airport GmbH, an affiliate of Triwo AG, which agreed to invest €20 million in the site.